oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

    ![](images/300/image037.png)

 - In the `Clone` dialog that comes up, enter the new name of the cloned integration.
 Since there may be multiple participants in this lab, use your assigned user # as a prefix with *Create EBS Order* at the end.
-In the following example, *User 01* was assigned so the name of the cloned integration is *User 01 Create EBS Order*
+In the following example, *demo.user01* was assigned so the name of the cloned integration is *User 01 Create EBS Order*

    ![](images/300/image038.png)